RosettaCommons/documentation/scripting_documentation/Filters-RosettaScripts.md

 #### ContingentFilter

 A special filter that allows movers to set its value (pass/fail).
 This value can then be used in the protocol together with IfMover to control the flow of execution depending on the success of the mover.
-Currently, none of the movers uses this filter.

 ```
 <ContingentFilter name=(&string)/>